 There is no shortage of beautiful places to go boating in Virginia.
 Whether you prefer to spend your free time on the lake, river, or open seas, you don’t have to go far to enjoy kayaking, rafting, fishing, or boating.
 Of course, with so many opportunities for boating comes an increased risk of being involved in an accident.
 If you or a loved one was injured on the water, a Virginia boat accident lawyer could offer guidance on whether you may be eligible to pursue compensation.

 CAN I SUE FOR A BOAT ACCIDENT IN VIRGINIA?

-Boaters have a duty to follow boating safety rules and exercise common sense and caution when on board.
-This is a duty owed not just to oneself, but to the others out on the water as well.
+Boaters must follow boating safety rules and exercise common sense and caution when onboard.
+This is a duty owed to oneself and the others out on the water.
 If a victim can show that a boater’s negligence led to their injuries, they may be entitled to financial compensation.
-Contact our Virginia boat accident lawyers to discuss your situation (757) 233-0009.
+Contact our Virginia boat accident lawyers to discuss your situation at (757) 233-0009.

 Here are a few ways an experienced attorney can use their legal education, experience, and expertise to protect your right to compensation:

 - Investigate the boat accident and determine the potential value of your claim

 - Protect you from abusive insurance company tactics and costly mistakes

 - Negotiate with the insurance company for a favorable financial recovery

 - File a lawsuit and go to trial if the insurance company won’t offer a fair settlement